-Update 9 December 2016: This text has been edited by the author to improve readability and quality.
-It is largely, however, unchanged from the original version published the 17 February 2016.
+Update 9 December 2016: This text has been edited by the author to improve readability and quality (mostly by fixing typos).
+It is largely unchanged from the original version published the 17 February 2016.

 This is a text that's taken me an unusually long time to write.
 It's spent a long time unpublished, sitting in my drafts folder.
 I wanted to write about accountability, about how we codify and legitimize problematic behaviour, and about abuse.
 I hope in reading this that you are able to take it for what it is: a process.
 This text is by no means definitive.
 Some of these issues have been ringing in my head now for years and this is just one try at elaborating these thoughts on paper.
 I worry a little—a lot—about putting this work-in-process here.
 I am scared my work here will be used to hurt people.
 I am scared it will be used to hurt me.
 I am trying to put those fears aside, to focus on this question: are we taking care of each other?